WWE 2K15: Releases

 In July 2014, it was announced that Sting would be the game's pre-order bonus as two playable characters: One being the black and white Crow-inspired persona and the other being his surfer gimmick with the blond flattop hairstyle.
 A collector's edition of the game was announced on August 4.
 It includes premium packaging, a collectable art card hand-signed by Hulk Hogan, an exclusive Funko "Hollywood" Hulk Hogan vinyl figure, a piece of the ring canvas from Hogan's appearance on WWE Monday Night Raw on March 10, 2014, two playable pre-order launch-exclusive Hulk Hogan characters (nWo "Hollywood" Hulk Hogan and modern day Hulk Hogan), and the two playable Sting characters.
 A total of 25,000 collector's editions were made available for PlayStation 4 and Xbox One.
 CM Punk's inclusion in the game caused legal issues before release, as Punk had walked out of the company by release, however, 2K and Punk reached an agreement before release.

 PlayStation 4 and Xbox One

 The PlayStation 4 and Xbox One versions of the game were delayed three weeks from their original October 28 release date.
 2K stated "The additional development time enables our talented teams to ensure the WWE 2K15 next-gen experience fully meets our expectations."
 The next gen versions were released on November 18, 2014.

 Microsoft Windows

 On April 21, 2015, WWE announced an upcoming Windows PC release in Spring of 2015.
 A week later, 2K announced the release date of April 28, 2015.
 This marks the first game in the WWE 2K series to be released on PC, as well as the first WWE game to be released on PC since WWE Raw which was released in 2002.
-All previously released downloadable content was included at no extra cost, except Paige, who was exclusive to the Season Pass.
-The PC version is similar to the PlayStation 4 and Xbox One versions, featuring MyCareer and 2K Showcase game modes.
-The PC version is exclusive to Steam, with no retail release planned.